furkankarakaya/GaN-Studies/Measurement.md

 + Coaxial shunt resistors have BW up to 2 GHz
 - Coaxial shunt resistors are rare and expensive
 - Protection should be taken into consideration
+- The power is limited (2W)
+- Increase in parasitic inductance on power loop

 ##### Pros and Cons of Rogowski Coil
 + Simple method